 It was around this time when a permanent smile was plastered on my face, I was finally here, ticking yet another item off my bucket list.
 On a personal note, I have to say it’s times like this when everything else just washes away, it’s when I feel so lucky to travel and experience the things I do.
 My excitement levels were about as high as they could get as were everybody else’s, that long drive to get here was worth it.

 Side note: Have your ID on hand (preferably your Passport) as you will need to fill in your details on a form.
 (You know, so if you get lost in the desert they will be able to identify you.)

-Now bare in mind, over the years I’ve jumped out of two planes, survived some of the worlds most dangerous roads, been around wild animals in the wild.
-However at this moment in time a nervousness started to sweep in with my excitement.
+Now bear in mind, over the years I’ve jumped out of two planes, survived some of the worlds most dangerous roads, been around wild animals in the wild.
+However, at this moment in time, a nervousness started to sweep in with my excitement.
 Why?

 Well, because reality started to kick in, all of us had heard nothing but horror stories about this next part.
 As we were ushered to the entrance the dreaded camels started to come into view.